Need some healthy breakfast ideas?

 #1: Poached eggs and smoked salmon (only eat cooked fish while pregnant)

-#2: Spanish omelette, consisting of two or three eggs, spanish onion, olives, chorizo, sun-dried tomatoes and parmesan cheese
+#2: Spanish omelet, consisting of two or three eggs, Spanish onion, olives, chorizo, sun-dried tomatoes and parmesan cheese

 #3: Grilled avocado (cut in halves), topped with ham off the bone, sliced tomato, cheese and finished with tomato salsa.
 This can be made vegetarian by removing the ham.